corgan2222/zbx_template_mqtt_server/README.md

 ## Installation

 you can use this template with any zabbix agent2 and a zabbix server >5.2.
+Download the template you like (yaml,josn,xml).
+There all the same content.

 Install the template and Inherited the template macros.
 Insert the macro data, like broker ip.